 Welcome!
-We’re pleased to have you visit our page to share with you the impact we’re proud to have on the lives of women and girls.
+We’re pleased to have you visit our page to share the impact we’re proud to have on the lives of women and girls.

 Our monthly meetings feature amazing speakers who tell their inspiring story of success, motivate women to realize their potential, teach about possibilities involving careers, education, out-of-the-ordinary directions taken, and various current issues.

-Our branch is the proud recipient of the 5 Star AAA Award for its efforts in excelling is such categories as advancement, membership recruitment and retention, public policy, governance, diversity, and programming.
-We are among the first three branches to receive this prestigious award.
+Our branch is one of the first three branches in the nation (currently, the only one in Texas) to achieve the status of a Five Star awardee for its excellent work in such categories as advancement, membership recruitment and retention, public policy, governance, diversity, and programming.

 Our branch is renowned for not only its diligent work ethic (as highlighted below), but also for the camaraderie fostered at our many smaller interest groups; Book Discussion Groups, monthly birthday celebrations, Movies, Bridge, Confetti (potpourri of various evening activities), volunteer opportunities, and more.